jeffhandley/jeffhandley.github.io/_posts/2018-10-21-fostering-remote-work.md

 Appear.in was handy for quick one-on-one chats, but its participant limit was a blocker for further adoption.

 Once we tried [Zoom](https://zoom.us), it was game over.
 Zoom works for quick one-on-one chats, for standups, for recorded demos, and for large team meetings.
 Zoom rarely has any sort of streaming troubles, it's easy to install, and it works on every device.
+Zoom stays out of the way and it works flawlessly darn near 100% of the time.

+**We give a lot of credit to Zoom for our group succeeding with remote work.
+Thank you, [Zoom](https://twitter.com/zoom_us)!**

 ### Ceremonies
 <img src="/img/postimages/2018-10-21-fostering-remote-work/standup.jpg" style="float:right; margin-left: 1em; width: 350px;" alt="standup meeting with everyone connected to Zoom" />